RexsyBima/Obsidian/CSS/3 - CSS - Selector.md

 1. **Element Selector**: This is the most basic way to select elements.
 It will select all instances of a particular HTML element on your page.
 For instance, `p { color: blue; }` will apply the style to all paragraph elements on your page.

 2. **Class Selector**: If you want to style a subset of elements, or a single element, one common way is to use a class.
 A class can be added to any HTML element using the `class` attribute.
 In your CSS, you can select elements with a certain class by prefixing the class name with a period (`.`).
-For instance, `.my-class { color: blue; }` will apply the style to all elements with the class "my-class".
+For instance, `.my-class { color: blue; }` will apply the style to all elements with the class "my-class". **This is what mostly will be used rather than ID selector**

 3. **ID Selector**: If you want to style a single, unique element, you can use an ID.
 An ID can be added to any HTML element using the `id` attribute.
 In your CSS, you can select an element by its ID by prefixing the ID with a hash (`#`) symbol.
 For example, `#my-id { color: blue; }` will apply the style to the element with the ID "my-id".